 Examples of qualifying organizations include:

 The difference between private foundations and public charities is the source of financial support.
-Private foundations are usually controlled by a small group of individuals and receive their support from limited sources and investment income.
+Private foundations are usually controlled by a small group of individuals and receive support from limited sources and investment income.
 Public charities typically interact more with the general public and receive financial support from the public or governmental units.

 Need Help With Your Nonprofit’s Payroll Taxes?